abradbury/Pycom-GPS-Tracking-System/README.md

 # GPS Tracker

-A project to create a GPS tracking device with no monthly costs.
-Uses a Pycom [fipy](https://pycom.io/product/fipy/) and [pytrack](https://pycom.io/product/pytrack/).
+An exploratory project with the aim of creating a GPS tracking device with no monthly costs.

 The idea is for the GPS tracker to be placed inside a vehicle and when the vehicle starts up the tracker searches for an approved mobile telephone over Bluetooth.
 If the phone cannot be found, it assumes that the car is being stolen, alerts the user and begins tracking the car.